gbmhunter/blog/content/pages/electronics/components/oled-screens/_index.md

-{{< figure src="/images/electronics-misc/ssd1306-gddram-page-structure.png" caption="The GDDRAM structure (the RAM inside the IC which holds information on the colour of each pixel) of the Solomon SSD1306 IC." caption-position="bottom" width="550px" >}}
+{{< figure src="/images/electronics-misc/ssd1306-gddram-page-structure.png" caption="The GDDRAM structure (the RAM inside the IC which holds information on the colour of each pixel) of the Solomon SSD1306 IC."  width="550px" >}}